Julix2009/Julix2009/README.md

 - **PSU:** Corsair RM1000e (2025 Edition)

 ### 📊 Benchmarks
-> "Windows is for updates, Linux is for performance."

 * **Time Spy:** 24 259 pts
 * **Steel Nomad:** 6 960 pts